ashwinpn/xgboost-AutoTune/README.md

 # xgboost-AutoTune
-Package allows for auto-tuninng `xgbooxt.XGBRegressor` parameters.
+Package allows for the auto-tuninng of `xgbooxt.XGBRegressor` parameters.
 Model usues GridSearchCV.
 Tested for Python 3.5.2.

 ## Preface
 **Please keep in mind it's not tutorial on boosting methods**, but library for auto-tuning them.
 I assume you are familiar with bosting.
-If not, firstly visit the pages below:
+If not, first visit the pages below:

 http://xgboost.readthedocs.io/en/latest/model.html